 - Add in a pro agility test (5-10-5-yard shuttle run on the even sets)

 - In place of either of the above, try a 300-yard shuttle run in full

 Finish with a three-mile run and 800-meter swim.
 You can do this as part of the same session or make it part two of the workout day.
 Or save the cardio events for a different day altogether.

 You can mix in some running and swimming pyramids if you prefer.

-Getting used to this test and all of the events in a single workout is critical to preparing fully for this long challenging test.
+Getting used to this test and all of the events in a single workout is critical to preparing fully for this long, challenging test.
 You may need some days where you just focus on the cardio events or strength events to improve certain elements, but the overall conditioning that the test requires is not to be underestimated.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.